Skip to content

 Employees and Contractors

-When finding the best people for your startup, you may need to disclose information about your business which you want to keep confidential.
-You should use an NDA when communicating sensitive information to potential employees and contractors for the purpose of recruitment.
+When hiring for your business, you may need to share confidential business information.
+You should use an NDA when sharing sensitive information with potential employees and contractors during recruitment.

 Developers